tyconsulting/CloudNaming-Module/how-to-use.md

 ## Introduction

-THe **CloudNaming** PowerShell module is designed to be used as a standalone tool or a component that can be called within an Azure DevOps pipeline to automatically generate resource names for the new sources to be created in Azure.
+THe **CloudNaming** PowerShell module is designed to be used as a standalone tool or a component that can be called within an Azure DevOps pipeline to automatically generate resource names for the new sources to be created in Cloud.

-It supports all the resources listed in Contoso's Azure Naming standard document.
+It supports all the resources listed in Contoso's Cloud Naming standard document.

-This document explains how it can be used to generate Azure resource names.
+This document explains how it can be used to generate Cloud resource names.

 ## Instruction